AU2125/compsem-24-web/README.md

 - Svelte
 - Tailwind CSS

+## Deployment
+The website is deployed on Firebase.
+You can access it at [compsem24.web.app](https://compsem24.web.app).

 ## Contribution Guidelines
 We welcome contributions from the community to improve CompSem'24.
 If you'd like to contribute, please follow these guidelines:
 1. Fork the repository and clone it locally.